YawBoah/YawBoah/README.md

 - 👋 Hi, I’m @YawBoah
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in anything tech
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning whatever I can do
-- 💞️ I’m looking to collaborate on software engineering or all projects...
+- 💞️ I’m looking forward to making an impact in tech and the world in general...
 - 📫 How to reach me ...yawboahene.yb@gmail.com

 <!---